MMJGGR/Phase_3_Project/readme.md

 23. Beat - Beat of the address associated with the underlying Computer Aided Dispatch (CAD) event.
 Not necessarily where the Terry Stop occurred.
 (Text)

 df.info()
-df.isna().sum()
+We seem to have a mix of numerical and non-numerical data.
+However, the numeric data seems to be related to identifiers vs actual numerical data df.isna().sum()
 We have missing data in the Officer Squad column.
 We will impute this column with a placeholder 'Unknown' Value df_imputed = df.fillna('Unknown') df_imputed.head() df_imputed.duplicated().sum()
+Our data does not have any duplicated rows
 We also seem to have rows filled with '-'.
 We will treat these as missing values.
 First we need to convert these to NaN for column in df_imputed.columns: